José Hernández-Fernández: Seniors

 Hernández-Fernández played primarily on the Futures circuit with a record of 74-40 and the ATP Challenger Tour where he currently has a record of 5–11.

 Hernández-Fernández was a member of the Dominican Republic Davis Cup team, having posted a 7–5 record in singles and a 5–1 record in doubles in eighteen ties played since 2006.
 He trained at the JC Ferrero Equelite Sport Academy in Alicante.

 Hernández-Fernández represented the Dominican Republic in multiple international competitions.
 He partnered with countrywoman Chandra Capozzi in the mixed doubles competition at the 2010 Central American and Caribbean Games, winning the bronze medal.
 He also represented the Dominican Republic at the 2011 Pan American Games, though did not win any medals at the Games.

-Coaching career and Tournament Director
+Post-retirement career

-He is currently coaching Yuan Yue.
+Following his retirement in 2020, Hernandez started coaching Yuan Yue in 2024.
 Since 2025, he is the tournament director of the Copa Cap Cana.